 In those days, leprosy was a hazardous disease because it was fatal, easily contagious, and had no cure.
 Therefore, the means of protection were ruthless.

 To avoid infecting others, a person with leprosy would have to leave home and live alone in the fields outside the city.
 In addition, they had to keep 131 feet away from people.
 When a leper saw a person approaching, he had to shout “I am unclean” to warn the passer-by not to come near.

 But worst of all, it was believed that God had already condemned the man, and although he was still breathing, he was a corpse.
 In other words, the person with leprosy was going through a living hell and was looking to death for salvation.

 And yet today, in Mark’s Gospel passage, we read shocking things.
 First, the leper comes within a few feet of Jesus.
 This is scandalous.
 And instead of accepting that he is already condemned to death and crying out, “I am unclean, get away from me,” he addresses Jesus personally, “If you are willing, you can make me clean.”

 This shows what faith is.

 In the same way, Jesus goes against all the rules.
-He crosses the last one meter separating him from the leper and reaches out his hand and touches him.
+He crosses the last meter separating him from the leper, reaches out his hand, and touches him.
 The last taboo is broken.
 And then Jesus’ healing word answers the leper’s prayer, “I want you to be clean.”